nefarius/TorSharp/README.md

 Use Tor for your C# HTTP clients via .NET's built-in SOCKS5 support.
 Privoxy is available as an opt-in HTTP-proxy front-end for legacy consumers.

-All you need is client code that can use a simple HTTP proxy.
+All you need is client code with SOCKS5 proxy support (built into .NET 6+).
+If your client only supports HTTP proxies, you can opt in to the bundled Privoxy front-end.

 ## Changes of this fork